 Career Highlights

-- Worked at RAND Corporation, TRW, and later became a professor at the University of Southern California.
+- Worked at RAND Corporation, TRW, and later became a professor at the University of Southern California for 30 years.

 - Known for pioneering software engineering methodologies.